This article was recently updated.

 It's important to keep in mind overall cost of ownership.
 Don't just look at the initial price and make your determination.
 Figure out what you'll be printing, how often you'll be printing, and what kind of energy consumption this will require.
 Then you will be able to make an educated decision.

-So let's firstly look at the best inkjet printers around - hit the second page for the best laser printers.
+So let's firstly look at the our favorite inkjet printers - hit the second page for our favorite laser printers.
 Please remember that the prices shown here are for guidance only.

 The Canon Pixma MG7520 is a steal for photography enthusiasts who don't need to print large documents or in high-volume.
 This 17.4 pound printer is only 17.2" wide and 5.9" tall, so it isn't exactly compact, but it is pound-for-pound a solid device.
 The prints it produces are exact replicas to their digital files.
 You'll spend hours printing photos and loving every minute of it.